 Sarah Hanson – Kelly Walsh High School – Assistant Director of Bands

-Sarah Hanson is in her 13th year as a public school music teacher.
-She is currently the Assistant Band Director and Collaborative Pianist at Kelly Walsh High School in Casper, Wyoming, where she assists with Concert Band, “Trojan Marching Band,” Percussion Ensemble, and is the instructor for Jazz Band II.
-Mrs. Hanson is also the accompanist for the Kelly Walsh choir program.
+Sarah Hanson is in her 17th year as a public school music teacher and her first as the head director at Kelly Walsh.
+Prior to to the 2025-2026 school year she was the Assistant Director for the Kelly Walsh Band and the Collaborative Pianist at Kelly Walsh High School for six years.
+At Kelly Walsh, she leads the Trojan Marching Band, Jazz Ensemble 1, Wind Ensemble, Front Ensemble, and teaches AP Music Theory.
 Prior to teaching at Kelly Walsh, Mrs. Hanson was the director of bands at Centennial Junior High in Casper, Wyoming for ten years.
 From 2009 to 2013, she was also the orchestra instructor at Centennial.
-Prior to teaching at Centennial, she taught elementary music at Glacier Hills Elementary School in Eagan, Minnesota.

 Sarah received her Bachelor of Music in Music Education from Northwestern College (Now the University of Northwestern) in St. Paul Minnesota, where she studied conducting and trombone with Mr. Monte Mumford, piano with Dr. Richard Lange and Dr. Paul Wirth.
 She also studied music for a year at Concordia College (Moorhead, MN), where she studied piano under Dr. David Worth.
 Mrs. Hanson received her Masters of Music Education from the University of Wyoming in 2019, where her final project included researching the factors affecting retention in middle school band.
 In 2016, Mrs. Hanson was named the North Platte District and Wyoming Music Educators Association Outstanding Young Music Educator Award.
 She has also participated in numerous conducting symposiums at the University of Minnesota where she has studied conducting with Craig Kirchoff, Jack Stamp, Frank Ticheli, Dr. Amy Rosium-Foley, Jerry Luckhardt, and Elizabeth Jackson.
 In 2014, Sarah participated in the first University of Wyoming Wind Conducting Symposium, where she had a chance to work with Maestro Gerard Schwartz and Dr. Robert Belser.
 In 2012, Mrs. Hanson was given the Natrona County School District Medallion of Excellence for Preparing Graduates and Students for a higher level of learning.
 In 2016, she attended the Ron Clark Academy Educator Training in Atlanta, Georgia, where she learned about alternative instructional methods and how to incorporate them into the classroom.